-The 2019 EU-Japan Forum is one of the project's major activities.
-The Forum is not an end onto itself, but rather the beginning of a pluri-annual joint research effort.
-As such, over the course of the Forum's various sessions - 8 topical academic panels, 2 PhD workshops, 1 Public Key-Note and 1 Policy Round-Table - the organizers hope to jump start more substantial research collaboration which is to lead to a series of joint publications such as edited volumes, journal special issues and/or co-authored articles.
+The 2019 EU-Japan Forum is one of project's major activities.
+The Forum is not an end onto itself, but rather the beginning of a pluri-annual substantial joint research.
+As such, over the course of the Forum's various sessions - 8 topical academic panels, 2 PhD workshops, 1 Public Key-Note and 1 Policy Round-Table - the organizers hope to jump start more substantial research collaboration which are expected to lead to a series of joint publication such as edited books, journal special issues and/or co-authored articles.